iarsystems/iar-risc-v-gd32v-eval/contributions/template/README.md

 ## Introduction

-This project provides a clean slate as a shortcut for starting new projects with the IAR GD32V Eval Board and the IAR Embedded Workbench for RISC-V.
+This project provides a clean slate as a shortcut for starting new projects with the __IAR RISC-V GD32V Eval__ board and the __IAR Embedded Workbench for RISC-V__.

 be used for quickly creating new projects using the GD32VF103 Firmware Library as well as for contributing with new projects on the contributions folder in the official repository.